Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/about.md

 Copyright (C) 2016 Orange SA All rights reserved
 [List of the concerned files](/NOTICE.txt)

+# Contact
+Have a bug or a feature request?

+Please first check [the issues](https://github.com/Orange-OpenSource/a11y-guidelines/issues) and search for existing and closed issues.
+If your problem or idea is not addressed yet, please [open a new issue](https://github.com/Orange-OpenSource/a11y-guidelines/issues/new).

 &nbsp;
 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.
  Copyright (C) 2016  Orange SA